Top photos from Latin America and the Caribbean - WTOP News

 This gallery highlights some of the most compelling images made or published in the past week by The Associated Press from Latin America and the Caribbean.

-The selection was curated by AP photo editor Esteban Felix based in Santiago, Chile.
+The selection was curated by AP photo editor Anita Baca based in Mexico City.

 Follow AP visual journalism: